Njihia27/Writing-Portfolio/Samples/seo-article.md

 ## Conclusion

-The future of finance in 2026 and beyond belongs to institutions and professionals who embrace these technologies while maintaining strong ethical standardsand regulatory compliance.
+The future of finance in 2026 and beyond belongs to institutions and professionals who embrace these technologies while maintaining strong ethical standards and regulatory compliance.

 ---
 By Peter N.